 This donation enabled the Lois Diggs Butterfly Garden to be established in December 2009.
 This is a fenced area officially dedicated by Monarch Watch as a Way Station for the preservation of Monarchs.
 It contains special host plants of the milkweed variety.
 Of course, the garden is very popular with other kinds of butterflies.

-The Monarchs are arriving in the Dallas area now during their fall migration to Mexico.
+The Monarchs are arriving in the Dallas area now during their spring and fall migration to and from Mexico.
 A spectacular sight.
 Look for them in our Butterfly Garden.

 Meet Our Butterfly Garden Manager

 Steve Martindale is the current Butterfly Garden Manager.
 He keeps it thriving on the hilltop of LHCG.
 The Butterfly Garden was rebuilt in 2016 under the guidance of Elizabeth Williams and achieved Monarch Way Station Status.